ezhai/nautilus-avinfo/README.md

 ```

 ## Installation
-The extension is provided as a package for several package managers.
-If it is not available for your distro's package manager, it will need to be installed manually.

 ### RPM (Fedora, CentOS, RHEL, etc..)
-A `.rpm` package is available for download on the Releases page.
+A `.rpm` package for your OS and architecture may be available for download on the Releases page.
 Download the package and install it.
 ```
-(sudo) rpm -i <path/to/nautilus-avinfo.rpm>
+(sudo) dnf install <path/to/nautilus-avinfo.rpm>
 ```

 ### Manual